Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Further comments and questions

 \subsection{Questions}

 We shall end with few questions regarding the borderline of some of the cases we considered.
 For the case of spheres, it would be interesting to see if $H^4_b$ vanishes for $S^n$ where $n\neq 1,3$.
 In particular, the case of $S^2$ is already interesting.
-By Thurston's theorem we know and by Hamstrom's theorem (\cite{hamstrom1974homotopy}) we know that $\Homeo_\circ^\topo(S^2)\simeq \mathrm{SO}(3)^\topo$.
-Therefore, we have $H^4(\Homeo_\circ(S^2))=\bR$ generated by the Pontryagin class $\Pont_1$ in $H^4(\mathrm{B}\mathrm{SO}(3)^\topo)$. \begin{quest} Is the first Pontryagin class bounded or even more generally is $H^4_b(\Homeo_\circ(S^2))$ nontrivial? \end{quest} \begin{quest} For $n>1$, is there any nontrivial bounded class in $H^*(\Homeo_\circ(S^n))$? \end{quest} In proving $\Homeo_\circ(D^2)\to \Homeo_\circ(S^1)$ we used a huge semi-simplicial set of transverse fat chords.
-There is an obvious way to generalize this semi-simplicial set to higher dimensions which still be boundedly acyclic.
-But then given the complement of simplicies in $D^n$ could be more complicated when $n>2$, it is not clear whether the stabilizers are boundedly acyclic.
-One could try to define ``smaller" semi-simplicial set whose stabilizers of its simplicies are among the bounded acyclic groups.
-But it becomes harder to prove the chosen semisimplicial set is boundedly acyclic.
-Hence, we pose the generalization of our result about $\Homeo_\circ(D^2)$ as a question. \begin{quest} Does the restriction map $\Homeo_\circ(D^n)\to \Homeo_\circ(S^{n-1})$ induce an isomorphism on bounded cohomlogy for $n>2$? \end{quest} We generalized Calegari's theorem (\cite[Thm.~C]{calegari2004circular}) in the $C^0$-case to higher dimensions by proving that in fact $\Homeo_\circ(\bR^n)$ is bounded acyclic.
-So it begs the question in other regularities. \begin{quest} Is $\Diff^r_\circ(\bR^n)$ a boundedly acyclic group?
-Is $\Euler\in H^{2n}(\Diff^r_\circ(\bR^{2n}))$ a bounded class? \end{quest}
+By Thurston's theorem (\cite[Cor.~(b) of Thm.~5]{thurston1974foliations}) we know and by Hamstrom's theorem (\cite{hamstrom1974homotopy}) we know that $\Homeo_\circ^\topo(S^2)\simeq \mathrm{SO}(3)^\topo$.
+Therefore, we have $H^4(\Homeo_\circ(S^2))=\bR$ generated by the Pontryagin class $\Pont_1$ in $H^4(\mathrm{B}\mathrm{SO}(3)^\topo)$. \begin{quest} Is the first Pontryagin class bounded or even more generally is $H^4_b(\Homeo_\circ(S^2))$ nontrivial? \end{quest} \begin{quest} For $n>1$, is there any nontrivial bounded class in $H^\bullet(\Homeo_\circ(S^n))$? \end{quest} In proving $\Homeo_\circ(D^2)\to \Homeo_\circ(S^1)$ we used a huge semi-simplicial set of transverse fat chords.
+There is an obvious way to generalize this semi-simplicial set to higher dimensions which is still boundedly acyclic.
+But then, given that the complement of simplices in $D^n$ could be more complicated when $n>2$, it is not clear whether the stabilisers are boundedly acyclic.
+One could try to define ``smaller" semi-simplicial set whose stabilisers of its simplices are among the bounded acyclic groups.
+But it becomes harder to prove that the chosen semisimplicial set is boundedly acyclic.
+Hence, we pose the generalisation of our result about $\Homeo_\circ(D^2)$ as a question. \begin{quest} Does the restriction map $\Homeo_\circ(D^n)\to \Homeo_\circ(S^{n-1})$ induce an isomorphism on bounded cohomology for $n>2$? \end{quest} We generalised Calegari's theorem (\cite[Thm.~C]{calegari2004circular}) about the second bounded cohomology of $\Diff^{r}_\circ (\bR^2)$ by showing the vanishing $H^2_b(\Diff^{r}_\circ (\bR^n))=0$ for all $n$ and all $r \neq n+1$.
+So the higher degrees of bounded cohomology of $\Diff^{r}_\circ (\bR^2)$ remains to be determined. \begin{quest} Is $\Diff^r_\circ(\bR^n)$ a boundedly acyclic group?
+Is $\Euler\in H^{2n}(\Diff^r_\circ(\bR^{2n}))$ a bounded class? \end{quest} And finally, as we mentioned in the introduction, our proof of the unboundedness of the Euler class for oriented $C^0$-flat $S^3$-bundles is not constructive.
+It would be geometrically enlightening to find a constructive proof. \begin{quest} Find explicit families of oriented $C^0$-flat $S^3$ bundles over a given $4$-manifold with unbounded Euler number. \end{quest}